Laurence Kilsby and Tae Hwan Yun win Heidelberger Frühling Wettbewerb "Das Lied"

 131 young singers and pianists from all over the world had applied for participation.
 After a pre-selection 27 singers and 24 piano partners were admitted.
 In addition to chairman Thomas Quasthoff, the jury included John Gilhooly (director of London's Wigmore Hall), Richard Stokes (professor of Lieder at the Royal Academy of Music in London), James Taylor (professor of vocal practice at Yale University, USA), soprano Juliane Banse, mezzo-soprano Bernarda Fink, lied pianists James Baillieu and Justus Zeyen, and artist agent Helga Machreich.
 The competition repertoire included selected songs by Aribert Reimann, Franz Schubert, Robert Schumann and Viktor Ullmann.
 The competition pianist was Alexander Fleischer.

 In addition to the audience in the Old Hall of the Theater Heidelberg, around 13,000 viewers from all over the world have watched the competition livestream so far.
-All competition entries are still available on the YouTube channel of the Heidelberger Frühling Liedzentrum.
+All competition entries are still available on the Heidelberger Frühling Liedzentrum YouTube channel.